juanbulls/juan-ruiz-appl/README.md

    ```
    docker-compose up
    ```
- - In other terminal, run the gradle application
+ - In other terminal, run the gradle application:
  ```
  gradlew bootRun
  ```